apua/python-library-template/README.md

 ----

 We don't create commands from `[project.scripts]` automatically.
-In our case (eg: `module load`), an executable maintaines its own venv, thus the executable always outside from the Python package.
+In our case (eg: `module load`), an executable should maintain its own venv rather than installed in shared environment, eventually the executable always outside from the Python package installed in a venv.

+In general, the executable is installed system-wide, different from our internal developmemt case.

 `[project.scripts]` is `[project.entry-points.console_scripts]`.